-Taking control of your brain health is crucial, especially when assessing your risk of Alzheimer's disease.
-Understanding your individual risk factors empowers you to make informed decisions and take proactive steps to preserve cognitive function.
+What Is My Risk of Alzheimer's?
+Aging Brain Health Your brain health is crucial, especially when assessing your risk of Alzheimer's disease.
+Understanding your individual dementia risk factors empowers you to make informed decisions and take proactive steps to preserve cognitive function.

 Several factors contribute to Alzheimer's risk, including age, genetics, lifestyle, and medical conditions.
 Advanced age and a family history of Alzheimer's increase the likelihood of developing the disease, but lifestyle choices can also play a significant role.
 Engaging in regular physical exercise, maintaining a healthy diet, managing chronic conditions like diabetes and hypertension, staying socially active, and challenging your brain with mental stimulation are all key strategies for reducing risk.